sukitsubaki/sukitsubaki.github.io/_posts/2024-12-20-boundaries-of-understanding-machine-learning.md

 scope: "Problem Solving"
 ---

-# Boundaries of Understanding: Machine Learning Between Possibility and Limitation

 In the landscape of technological advancement, machine learning stands as a profound philosophical frontier—a domain that challenges our most fundamental understanding of intelligence, knowledge, and the very nature of comprehension.

 ## The Epistemological Puzzle